GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/ModifiedCamClay/Example.rst

   inputFiles/triaxialDriver/tables/

-A Python script for the semi-analytical solutions presented above as well as for post-processing the GEOSX results is provided at:
+A Python script for the semi-analytical solutions presented above as well as for post-processing the GEOS results is provided at:

 .. code-block:: console